evan-gordon/s_chat/README.md

   * Rooms at /r
   * Private rooms at /p ?
   * Watch params so i can watch a stream
-  * desktop c# app
+  * Desktop c# app
-  * save only last 5 or so messages for a room to database?
+  * Save only last 5 or so messages for a room to database?
-  * encrypt chat option!!!
+  * Encrypt chat option!!!
-  * containerize application
+  * Containerize application

 To start your Phoenix server: